Johnteacherlesson/first-project/README.md

 ### dragonball, one punch man, pokemon, deltarune, and etc.
 ### each player in the start gets 20 gold. gold is used to buy new charaters or unlock new charaters.
 BP(battle point)
 ### BP is used to unlock new levels and new skills.

+# HOMEWORK!!!
+# Use "input" twice in your game and add another character using "dictionary".